New Hampshire

 Automatic Mail Ballots

 If you are an active registered voter, you will automatically receive a ballot in the mail.
 Click this link to check if you are an active registered voter.
-Your county clerk will mail ballots between October 18, 2022, and November 1, 2022.

 Early In-Person Voting